 In this homework we aim to train a sequence to sequence model that takes Mel-Frequency Cepstral Coefficients MFCCs.
-The data for this homework is similar to that of HW1P2, and you will be provided with mel-spectrograms that have 27 band frequencies for each time step of the speech data.
-You can refer to Recitation 0J to revisit MFCCs, and HW1P2 to revisit a detailed description of the data.
+The data for this homework is similar to that of HW1P2, and you will be provided with mel-spectrograms that have 28 band frequencies for each time step of the speech data.
+You can refer to HW1P2 write-up to revisit a detailed description of the data.

-The feature data is an array of utterances, and each utterance is of dimension $(T{in}, 27)$, where T{in} refers to the number of frames in the utterance.
+The feature data is an array of utterances, and each utterance is of dimension $(T{in}, 28)$, where T{in} refers to the number of frames in the utterance.
 Each utterance has a corresponding transcript (label) of length T{out} , which refers to the length of the output sequence.
 This naturally keeps order synchrony but breaks time synchrony.
 For the purpose of this competition, we provide a look-up that maps each phoneme to a single character.
-(Refer to phonetics.py, downloadable from Kaggle.)
-Note: The mapping provided in a cell in the starter notebook is slightly modified and overloaded.
+The mapping provided in a cell in the starter notebook is slightly modified and overloaded.